stuyam/stuyam.com/_posts/2025-10-28-targeting-hotwire-native-with-tailwind.md

     ```markup
     <nav class="native:hidden">...</nav>
     ```
-2. Hide something only on small native apps, but on large native apps like iPad or Desktop show it.
+2. Hide something only on small native apps, but show it on large native apps like iPad or Desktop.
     ```markup
     <div class="native:hidden native:lg:block">Hide me on small native screens</div>
     <div class="native:max-lg:hidden">Same as above but in one class</div>